Afrijalrasya/afrijalrasya/README.md

 Hello!
 I am **Afrijal Rasya Putra**, an Informatics student who is interested in exploring the world of **Data**.
 Although it's still early in my college journey, I'm excited to learn about how data is processed and turned into meaningful information.

-📌 I am currently studying:
+📌 I am currently exploring:
-- Python basic
+- Python
-- **SQL** and the basics of data manipulation
-- Basic concepts of **ETL** and data pipeline workflows
+- concepts of **ETL** and data pipeline workflows

 I love learning and exploring new things, especially those related to data.
 I am currently building my skills gradually and constantly looking for opportunities to grow.
 I am also open to **internships** or **collaborative projects** that can give me hands-on experience and help my learning process.